plone/plone.app.form/README.txt

 --------

-The plone.app.form package gives Plone the ability to better adapt common Zope 3 UI style functionality to a more appropriate Plone style.
+The plone.app.form package gives Plone the ability to better adapt common zope.formlib UI style functionality to a more appropriate Plone style.

 Features
 --------

 - **Better integration with zope.formlib.**  The default templates distributed with zope.formlib are table-based and don't follow common Plone UI patterns, plone.app.form addresses this.